qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_topology_checker.rst

 * :guilabel:`Must not overlap with`: Adjacent polygons from one layer should not share common area with polygons from another layer.

-When you create a :guilabel:`New rule` click on the |add| to include it to the :guilabel:`Current rules`.
-You can enable or disable individual rules by clicking on the |checkbox|.
-To remove one or more rules, select them and click on the |symbologyRemove|.
+When you create a :guilabel:`New rule` click on the |add| :sup:`Add rule` to include it to the :guilabel:`Current rules`.
+You can enable or disable individual rules by clicking on the checkbox.
+To remove one or more rules, select them and click on the |symbologyRemove| :sup:`Delete selected rules`.
+Press OK and then choose from the :guilabel:`Topology checker` panel
+|validateAll| :sup:`Validate All` or
+|validateExtent| :sup:`Validate Extant` set of rules.
+Errors will show
+up in the table of results containing type of error, layer and feature ID.
-To filter errors choose specific error type from the :guilabel:`Show` drop-down menu.
+Check |checkbox|:guilabel:`Show errors on the canvas` to show error location on the canvas.
+To filter errors choose specific error type from the :guilabel:`Show` menu.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.